intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 # Cross-cloud model training and serving with Kubeflow

 This tutorial is designed to get you off-to-the races with cross-cloud Kubeflow.
-If you don't already have a username and password for Google Cloud & Azure from the instructor gohead and get one.
+If you don't already have a username and password for Google Cloud & Azure from the instructor go head and get one.

 **Note: If you're looking at this and the images are broken [click here](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/README.md)**

+**Note: If you find bugs, or have suggestions please consider e-mailing us, or submitting a PR if you know how to fix or improve it**

 ## Motivation